stefanelli990/todo-app/README.md

 ## Features:

 - **Todo Management**: Users can add, delete and edit todos.
 Each todo can have a title and description.
+- **Data Persistence**: Todos are stored in local storage, making them available even after a page refresh.
+- **Toast Notifications**: Receive real-time feedback with toast notifications for successful todo additions, updates, and deletions.
 - **User-Friendly Interface**: An intuitive design ensures a seamless user experience.
 - **Responsive Design**: The app is mobile-friendly, allowing users to manage their todos on the go.
-- **Data Persistence**: Todos are stored in local storage, making them available even after a page refresh.
+- **Animations**: Enjoy a visually appealing experience with smooth animations enhancing interactions throughout the application.

 ## Technologies Used: